Jakelamers64/Under-5-Nearest-Health-Center/paper.md

 The distribution of health centers, as depicted in Figure 3, showcases concentrated placements in the northwest and southeast of the Neya district.
 This spatial arrangement suggests relatively better access to healthcare facilities for residents in these regions.
 The identification of such patterns aids in recognizing areas where healthcare infrastructure may require reinforcement to bridge potential gaps [@nihDevelopmentManagement].

 In conclusion, the integration of table insights and geospatial visualizations provides a comprehensive view of the healthcare landscape in the Neya district.
 The identified disparities in healthcare accessibility and population distribution offer valuable inputs for evidence-based decision-making in public health planning.
 Addressing these geographic variations is essential to ensuring equitable healthcare services and improving health outcomes for all residents.

+## Acknowledgments

+ChatGPT was used extensively in code creation and manuscript writing.

 ## Refrences